Tests for prostate cancer

 Lymph node biopsy

 If there is more than a very small chance that the cancer might have spread (based on factors such as a high PSA level or a high Gleason score), the surgeon may remove some lymph nodes before removing the prostate gland.

-In some cases a pathologist will look at the nodes right away, while you are still under anesthesia, to help the surgeon decide whether to continue with the radical prostatectomy.
+Sometimes the nodes will be looked at right away, while you are still under anesthesia, to help the surgeon decide whether to continue with the radical prostatectomy.
 This is called a frozen section exam because the tissue sample is frozen before thin slices are taken to check under a microscope.
-If the nodes contain cancer, the operation might be stopped (leaving the prostate in place).
-This would happen if the surgeon feels that removing the prostate would be unlikely to cure the cancer, but would still probably result in serious complications or side effects.
+If the nodes contain cancer cells, the operation might be stopped (leaving the prostate in place).
+This could happen if the surgeon feels that removing the prostate would be unlikely to cure the cancer, but would still probably result in serious complications or side effects.

 More often (especially if the chance of cancer spread is low), a frozen section exam is not done.
 Instead the lymph nodes and the prostate are removed and are then sent to the lab to be looked at.
 The lab results are usually available several days after surgery.

 Laparoscopic biopsy: A laparoscope is a long, slender tube with a small video camera on the end that is inserted into the abdomen through a small cut.
 It lets the surgeon see inside the abdomen and pelvis without needing to make a large incision.
 Other small incisions are made to insert long instruments to remove the lymph nodes around the prostate gland, which are then sent to the lab.

 Because there are no large incisions, most people recover fully in only 1 or 2 days, and the operation leaves very small scars.

 Fine needle aspiration (FNA): If your lymph nodes appear enlarged on an imaging test (such as a CT or MRI scan) a doctor may take a sample of cells from an enlarged node by using a technique called fine needle aspiration (FNA).